Sensory Diet Activities

 Each child has a unique set of sensory needs.
-Generally, a child whose nervous system is on “high trigger/too wired” needs more calming input, while the child who is more “sluggish/too tired” needs more arousing input.
-A qualified occupational therapist can use her advanced training and evaluation skills to develop a good sensory diet for your child—or you!—but it’s up to you and your child to implement it throughout the course of the day.
+Generally, a child whose nervous system is overaroused and too wired needs more calming input, while the child who is more underaroused and too tired needs more alerting input.
+A qualified occupational therapist can use her or his advanced training and evaluation skills to develop a strong sensory diet for your child—or you—but it’s up to you and your child to implement it throughout the day.

-The great news is that the effects of a sensory diet are usually immediate AND cumulative.
-Activities that perk up your child or calm him down are not only effective in the moment; they actually help to restructure your child’s nervous system over time so that he is better able to:
+The great news is that the effects of a sensory diet, combined with professional intervention, are usually immediate AND cumulative.
+Activities that perk up your child or calm him down are not only effective in the moment; they actually help to change your child’s nervous system over time so that he or she is better able to:

-- tolerate sensations and situations he finds challenging
+- tolerate sensations and situations that are challenging

-- regulate his alertness and increase attention span
+- regulate emotions, alertness and increase attention span

-- limit sensory seeking and sensory avoiding behaviors
+- reduce unwanted sensory seeking and sensory avoiding behaviors

 - handle transitions with less stress

 It is strongly recommended that you work with an occupational therapist who has a solid understanding of sensory processing issues.
 One of the trickiest aspects of sensory difficulty is recognizing when a child is overreactive or underreactive in any given moment, and then calibrating sensory input to meet him where he is and provide a “just right challenge” to help him move forward into a “just right” state of being.
 That’s why it’s so important to partner up with knowledgeable help.
 Our comprehensive book, Raising a Sensory Smart Child, which includes the Sensory Checklist you can print here, is geared toward building your “sensory smarts.”